 A baby curled up like a roast chicken is adorable, but many babies sleep like this, with legs tucked under, simply because it’s comfy.

 When a baby learns to crawl or sit up unassisted and gets exhausted, it’s perfectly normal for them to flop forward and rest.
-Baby’s muscles wear out quickly when learning new motor skills, and this is a default sleeping posture that babies love.
+Baby’s muscles wear out quickly when learning new skills, and this is a default position that babies love.

 3. To Self Soothe